Azure guidance for secure isolation

 You can deploy both Windows and Linux virtual machines into dedicated hosts by selecting the server and CPU type, number of cores, and extra features.
 Dedicated Host enables control over platform maintenance events by allowing you to opt in to a maintenance window to reduce potential impact to your provisioned services.
 Most maintenance events have little to no impact on your VMs; however, if you're in a highly regulated industry or with a sensitive workload, you may want to have control over any potential maintenance impact.

+Microsoft provides detailed customer guidance on Windows and Linux Azure Virtual Machine provisioning using the Azure portal, Azure PowerShell, and Azure CLI.
 Table 5 summarizes the available security guidance for your virtual machines provisioned in Azure.

 Table 5.
 Security guidance for Azure virtual machines

 Azure Compute offers virtual machine sizes that are isolated to a specific hardware type and dedicated to a single customer.
 These VM instances allow your workloads to be deployed on dedicated physical servers.
 Using Isolated VMs essentially guarantees that your VM will be the only one running on that specific server node.
 You can also choose to further subdivide the resources on these Isolated VMs by using Azure support for nested Virtual Machines.